Chronic stress or anxiety causes the body to be in a chronic state of fight or flee, and blood sugar is involved.

 If you sit and seethe, the stress hormones continue running rampant in your body, causing damage over time (e.g., a chronically fast pulse is not good for the heart).

-Stress hormones, when allowed free range over time, also negatively impact digestion, which is why many cases of diarrhea and acid reflux are caused by ongoing anxiety!
+Stress hormones, when allowed free range over time, also negatively impact digestion, which is why many cases of diarrhea and acid reflux are caused or worsened by ongoing anxiety!